marcusvb/dotfiles/README.md

 * setup.sh - Symlinks the zshrc and .p10k.zsh to that of the home directory
 * ~/.zshrc contains all aliases, and functions for the terminal
 * .p10k.zsh contains the theme settings for POWER10K for zsh
-* Don't forget to install extra plugins for .p10k.zsh, and setup iTerm to use proper encoding for charachters
+* Don't forget to install ohmyzsh, extra plugins for .p10k.zsh, and setup iTerm to use proper encoding for charachters

 #### Enabling Plugins (zsh-autosuggestions & zsh-syntax-highlighting)
  * Download zsh-autosuggestions by